 Nintex: highly integrated product with SharePoint, users who already use this platform will be comfortable.
 The functional set is broad and allows to meet most of the needs.
 The user interface is correct, without standing out.
 Technical support is only available on paid plans (starting at USD 625).
 The product has its roots in the on-premise model, inheriting several features, including that it is more developer-oriented than business user-oriented, so changes involve technical expertise and take time, reducing the ability to meet user needs quickly.

 Flokzu: an extremely user-friendly interface, with a powerful full-text search engine, alerts, and reports that provide the user with a comfortable and productive environment.
 Technical support works across all plans provided by process analysts who are able to make suggestions because they understand business needs.
-The product is a pure non-Code BPM when it comes to deploying simple processes very quickly (i.e. process deployed in 6 minutes).
+The product provides a Software as a Service (SaaS), pure non-Code BPM when it comes to deploying simple processes very quickly (i.e. process deployed in 6 minutes).
 However, it also offers the possibility of extending its operation with scripts and Web Services (low-code BPM) in order to meet advanced requirements and specific needs of users.

 Convenience, determined by its cost/benefit ratio, is a very relevant criterion in the cloud BPM tools comparison.